alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/objc.md

 1. Create the base for the AllJoyn application.
 See the [About API Guide][about-api-guide-objc] for more information.
-2. Set your iOS device network to connect to an AJ_ or _AJ network.
+2. From the iOS Settings app, connect to an `AJ_` Wi-Fi network.
 3. Initialize the AboutService in client mode and provide it with the AnnouncementHandler object.